geigi/cozy/README.md

 - Listen to your DRM free mp3, flac, ogg audio books
 - Remembers your playback position
 - Sort your audio books by author, reader & name
+- drag & drop to import new audiobooks
+- Mpris integration (Media keys & playback info for desktop environment)
 - developed on Arch Linux and tested under elementaryOS

 ## How can I get it?
 If you're running elementaryOS, you can get cozy here: COMING SOON

 <!--p align="center">
   <a href="https://appcenter.elementary.io/com.github.geigi.cozy">
   <img src="https://appcenter.elementary.io/badge.svg" alt="Get it on AppCenter">
   </a>
 </p-->

 Arch Linux users can find cozy under the name `cozy-audiobooks` in the AUR: https://aur.archlinux.org/packages/cozy-audiobooks/